-The Configuration control can be set as either Fully-Differential or Pseudo-Differential.
-This control is used to determine if the output stage is being used to drive a fully differential output load or a output load where one of the outputs if referenced to a common-mode voltage (pseudo-differential).
+The Configuration control may be set as either Fully Differential or Pseudo-Differential.
+This control determines if the output stage is being used to drive a fully differential output load or a output load where one of the outputs is referenced to a common-mode voltage (pseudo-differential).

 The output Coupling control can be chosen as either Capless or AC-coupled.
-This setting should correspond to the setting of the hardware switch (SW1) on the TLV320AlC3105EVM.
+This setting should correspond to the setting of the hardware switch (SW1) on the TLV320AlC3101EVM.

-The common mode voltage of the outputs may be set to 1.35 V, 1.5 V, 1.65 V, or 1.8 V using the Common Mode Voltage control.
+The common-mode voltage of the outputs can be set to 1.35 V, 1.5 V, 1.65 V, or 1.8 V using the Common Mode Voltage control.

-The TLV320AlC3105 offers several options to help reduce the turn-on/off pop of the output amplifiers.
+The TLV320AlC3101 offers several options to help reduce the turnon/off pop of the output amplifiers.
 The Power-On Delay of the output drivers can be set using the corresponding control from 0 μs up to 4 s.
-Ramp-Up Step Timing can also be adjusted from 0 ms to 4 ms. The outputs can be set to soft-step their volume changes, using the Output Volume Soft Stepping control, and set to step once per Fs period, once per two Fs periods, or soft-stepping can be disabled altogether.
+Ramp-Up Step Timing also can be adjusted from 0 ms to 4 ms. The outputs can be set to soft-step their volume changes, using the Output Volume Soft Stepping control, and set to step once per Fs period, once per two Fs periods, or soft-stepping can be disabled altogether.

-The high power outputs of the TLV320AlC3105 can be configured to go to a weak common-mode voltage when powered down.
+The high-power outputs of the TLV320AlC3101 can be configured to go to a weak common-mode voltage when powered down.
 The source of this weak common-mode voltage can be set on this tab with the Weak Output CM Voltage Source drop-down.
 Choices for the source are either a resistor divider off the AVDD_DAC supply, or a bandgap reference.
-See the data sheet for more details on this option.
+See the TLV320AlC3101 data sheet for more details on this option.